cpp-tutor/dbasic/README.md

 # dbasic

-Modern implementation of the original Dartmouth BASIC compilers in the D programming language
+Modern implementation of the original Dartmouth BASIC compilers from the 1960s in the D programming language.

 This software is currently under a state of rapid development and should therefore be considered alpha quality.

 ## Prerequisites

-* Recent D compiler, only tested with `gdc` from gcc-trunk (v8.3.0 does NOT work)
+* Recent D compiler, only tested with `gdc` from gcc-trunk under Linux (v8.3.0 does NOT work) and DMD (v2.098.1) under Windows

-* Recent (probably trunk) `bison`, see https://github.com/akimd/bison and reqired patch below
+* Recent (ideally trunk) `bison`, see https://github.com/akimd/bison or https://github.com/lexxmark/winflexbison and reqired patch below

-* Toolchain for ARM (32-bit) hard float (hf), tested with `arm-linux-gnueabihf-gcc` under Debian
+* Toolchain for ARM (32-bit) hard-float (hf), tested with `arm-linux-gnueabihf-gcc` under Debian

 * ARM emulator `qemu-arm` (tested with v3.1.0 under Debian), or possibly (untested) hardware running a hard-float (hf) build such as Raspbian

+* (Untested) Instead of the last two steps, it may be possible to use `qemu-system-arm` running a hard-float ARM OS.

 ## Setting up